Alexandroni/systemC/examples/ula/README.md

 Arithmetic Logic Unit
 ----------------------------------------------------------------------------------------

-This is a example of a ALU (Arithmetic Logic Unit) with 3 operations implement using SystemC<br/>
+This is a example of a ULA (Arithmetic Logic Unit) with 3 operations implement using SystemC<br/>

 -- Vivado HLS 2017.3<br/>
 ----- SystemC 2.1<br/>